Henry Miller (rancher): Life and work

 At the time of his death, in California, Miller's estate was appraised at some US$40,000,000, somewhat less than during his prime.
-The Miller and Lux Corporation did not long survive his death, though his grandson George Nickel reorganized the holdings and became a large farmer and land developer.
+The Henry Miller Trust dissolved after the death of Miller's last grandchild in 1962 and the remaining land was split between Miller's heirs.
+Miller's grandson George Nickel reorganized the holdings and became a large farmer and land developer.
 Some of his descendants continue to farm in the area around Los Banos and to operate as farmers and land developers in Bakersfield and Kern County.
-Miller's contemporary descendants include Wiley Nickel, an American politician serving as a member of the U.S House of Representatives from North Carolina’s 13th congressional district and Tucker Carlson, who is a descendant of Miller through his birth mother, Lisa McNear Lombardi.
+Miller's contemporary descendants include Wiley Nickel, an American politician and former member of the U.S House of Representatives from North Carolina’s 13th congressional district; journalist Nellie Bowles; and Tucker Carlson, who is a descendant of Miller through his birth mother, Lisa McNear Lombardi.